IMAGING THE PIRIFORMIS MUSCLE

 What is the drawback with MRN?
 Cost is a big factor.
 An MRN study typically includes standard MRI images along with the neurographic images .
 On top of that, MRN requires machines that contain very high powered magnets.
 Another drawback is the fact that MRN's must be performed in "The Tube".
 In other words, you cannot have an MRN done on an "open" MRI machine.

 What do I recommend?
 In most cases, I would start with Tissue Remodeling.
 Because dealing with CHRONIC PAIN SYNDROMES caused by microscopic scar tissue it is one of the major thrusts of my practice, it sounds sort of self-promoting, doesn't it?
-I guess in a way it is, but it also happens to be the thing that makes the most sense.
+I guess in a way it is, but it also happens to be the thing that makes the most sense --- starting with the least invasive, least expensive methods of treatment and working your way up from there.
 If you have watched many of my Video Testimonials, you already know that I am getting good results with lots (certainly not all) of my patients with hardcore Piriformis Syndrome --- many of these cases being long-standing (decades).

 The crazy part of it all is how physically fit some of these people are that I treat.
 Maybe it's just the sort of Piriformis Syndrome sufferers that I attract ---- patients (many are athletes) who are highly motivated to get better without surgery so they can get back to their running / lifting / biking / hiking / etc. This group of people tends to really grasp the fact that Piriformis Release Surgery is such a crap-shoot ---- something that a significant percentage of the people who go through with, end up regretting.
 I am going to do a blog interview with a rarity ---- a person who has done great with the Piriformis Release Surgery.